lvh/lvh.github.io/posts/reverse-ungineering.rst

 There's a not-so-old adage that science is everything we understand well enough to explain to a computer, and art is everything else.
 If that's true, there's definitely plenty of art to be found in engineering.
+(That was a little tongue-in-cheek.
+Nobody wants to get dragged into a semantic argument about what art *is*.)

-Nobody wants to get dragged into a semantic argument about what art *is*.
 Even with a much narrower view of art, engineers do plenty of it, as I've tried to argue before.
-Not all engineering calls are direct consequences of quantum mechanics; sometimes, it is really just down to what the engineer finds most platable.
+Not all engineering calls are direct consequences of relativity, thermodynamics or quantum mechanics.
+Sometimes, it is really just down to what the engineer finds most palatable.
 Even civil engineers, the gray predictable stalwarts of our story, care about making beautiful things.
+The Burj Khalifa wasn't a consequence of a human following an algorithm.

 Conclusion
 ==========